 Note that the high clutch gear or the low clutch gear may not be exactly aligned when shifting, so the operator may need to "bump" the motor control handle slightly to turn the main clutch gear shaft and shifting collar into alignment.
-This is most effective when applying a small amount of pressure on the gear shift lever in the desired shift direction, ensuring the shifting collar will "catch" when the main clutch gear aligns with either the high or low clutch gear.
+This is most effective when applying a small amount of pressure on the gear shift lever in the direction you want to shift the tong, ensuring the shifting collar will "catch" when the main clutch gear aligns with either the high or low clutch gear.